manudevelopia/detestable/README.md

-# deTesstable Lib
+# detesstable

 ## why?
-Because sometimes you detest testing something that is hard to test
+Because you detest testing something that is hard to test